 The HDRC team recognised an opportunity to adapt these principles for the community-based services we provide.
-So, the WISER Approach began.
+So, The WISER Approach began.

 The project, which received grant funding from the Vincent Fairfax Family Foundation, has successfully introduced organisational and cultural change within the Omnicare Alliance - largely through comprehensive training for staff and volunteers.
 This approach underpins every aspect of the aged, dementia and disability services we provide.

-Our WISER Approach seeks to enable a better quality of life through meaningful and purposeful activities that promote independence, enablement and maintaining community connections.
+The WISER Approach seeks to enable a better quality of life through meaningful and purposeful activities that promote independence, enablement and maintaining community connections.

 It’s based on gaining an understanding of each client's life story, then building a relationship with them that allows us to recognise their qualities, interests and abilities, so we can integrate those into the support we provided.

-The pillars of the WISER Approach are wellness, innovation, support, enablement and research.
+The pillars of The WISER Approach are wellness, innovation, support, enablement and research.
 An integral component of the project has been our research collaboration with Southern Cross University.

 Omnicare recognises the important role of primary carers for people living with dementia.
-Our WISER Approach has involved us initiating Montessori training programs and chat groups to support them in their role.
+WISER has involved us initiating Montessori training programs and chat groups to support them in their role.
 Feedback from participants highlights how beneficial they’ve found it for themselves and the person they care for.

 The knowledge, experience and information that Omnicare can provide offers reassurance to clients and primary carers that there is practical support available.